CaptnAsia/CSE134B/README.md

 	   if data was inputted incorrectly when the coin was first added, but in order to prevent clients from mis-editing it unnecessarily, we decided not to implement this feature.

+	10) We added simple user management!
+This includes sign up, log in, log out (sign out by clicking the settings cog in the top right corner of the app).
+		Hence, the "My Stack" list of bullions corresponds to the user who added them.
+However, we did not get a change to include Facebook integration.
 =======